kerberos-io/virtual-rtsp/README.md

 This project creates a virtual RTSP connection, based on a looping MP4.
 It is inspired by and build on top of [flaviostutz's work](https://github.com/flaviostutz/rtsp-relay).

 The idea of a virtual RTSP is to simulate real-world IP cameras forwarding a RTSP H264 encoded stream.
 The project is build for demo purposes, when no RTSP connection is available.
+Please read below paragraph "How to use MP4s" to understand the limitations and best practices.

 ## Build with Docker